nunoadrego/nunoadregodotcom/content/posts/playing-with-hashiCorp-waypoint-on-kubernetes-with-minikube.md

 [^1]: [Announcing HashiCorp Waypoint](https://www.hashicorp.com/blog/announcing-waypoint)

-One of the things that immediately caught my attention was the fact of it being a platform-agnostic solution.
-This means that whether you use Kubernetes, HashiCorp Nomad, Amazon ECS, Google Cloud Run, Azure Container Instances, Docker, and [more](https://www.waypointproject.io/plugins), you can use Waypoint to Build, Release and Deploy your applications.
-This is something I haven't seen in the wild, at least with mass adoption.
+One of the things that immediately caught my attention was the fact of being a platform-agnostic solution.
+This means that whether you use Kubernetes, HashiCorp Nomad, Amazon ECS, Google Cloud Run, Azure Container Instances, Docker, and [more](https://www.waypointproject.io/plugins), you can use Waypoint to Build, Deploy, and Release your applications.
+This is something I haven't seen around, at least with mass adoption.

 Since I've been involved in a team that works in an Internal Developer Platform, I couldn't resist taking a look and give Waypoint a try in a local environment.

 # Installation

 Depending on your Operating System, instructions differ.
-Take a look in the [official page](https://www.waypointproject.io/downloads).
+Take a look at the [official page](https://www.waypointproject.io/downloads).

 For macOS users this does the trick: